jrandj/aws-security-specialty/README.md

 1. A company hosts a critical web application on the AWS Cloud.
 This is a key revenue-generating application for the company.
 The IT Security team is worried about potential DDoS attacks against the website (this might affect the AWS services like Amazon CloudFront, Amazon Route 53, and AWS Global Accelerator).
 The senior management has also specified that immediate action needs to be taken in case of a potential DDoS attack.
 What should be done in this regard?
     * Consider using the AWS Shield Advanced Service.

+1. A company has developed an incident response plan 18 months ago.
+Regular implementations of the response plan are carried out.
+No changes have been made to the response plan since its creation.
+Which of the following is the right statement about the plan?
+    * The response plan does not cater to new services as the plan is not updated for 18 months.

+1. You are trying to connect to a running EC2 instance using SSH.
+However, you are receiving an "unprotected private key file" error.
+What is the possible root cause of this issue?
+    * Note that KMS does not manage public-key pairs for EC2 instances.
+It is likely that the private key file has the wrong file permissions and is not protected from read and write operations from other users.
+To fix the error run `chmod -400 .ssh/.pem`

 ### Logging and Monitoring

 1. Your company has an EC2 instance that is hosted in an AWS VPC.
 There is a requirement to ensure that log files from the EC2 instance are stored in a secure manner.
 The access should be limited to the log files.
 How can this be accomplished?
 Choose 2 answers from the options given below.
 Each answer forms part of the solution.